 With the implementation of 3rd party data analytical tools within the social media monitoring process, businesses both small and large can now actively refine large sets of data which enables them to track growth within certain products and services, content performance, substantial engagement within their specified target market and aggregate campaign analysis (via recording tag posts, comment trends, likes and shares)

-Digitisation of media
+Digitization of media

 As the societal shift from traditional media to digital media becomes ever more prevalent within our domain, so does the viability for social media networking platforms to play a beneficial role in not only reaching a target market or audience but promoting ‘2-way content’ meaning brands must facilitate reasons as to why consumers will want to purchase their product and/or service.